Maishi226/bnz-ai-marketing-hybrid/README.md

    Runs the frontend, hybrid FastAPI backend, Amazon Bedrock ad generation, and AI assistant.

 You must start `bank-segmentation-service` first, then start this project.

-This project is a local hybrid demo for Challenge 2: AI-powered personalised marketing and accelerated delivery.

-It connects four parts:

-1. A local frontend where a bank employee can type any product or offer.
-2. A local FastAPI backend that orchestrates the workflow.
-3. The existing `bank-segmentation-service` ML API, which returns behavioural customer segments and customer IDs.
-4. Amazon Bedrock, which generates segment-specific ad copy and answers customer questions through an AI assistant flow.

 ## Architecture